Marine fuel testing for microbial contamination: a practical guide

 Read More >> Diesel Fuel Contamination Test Kit

 After IMO 2020, it seems likely that fuel costs will increase as demand outstrips supply.
 With that in mind, it makes solid financial sense to minimise any potential risks to your expensive refined MGO.
 The keys to doing this are improving fuel management and conducting regular marine fuel tests.

-Further consideration should be given to vessels with dual fuel capability which requires the switch over from Heavy Fuel Oil (HFO) to Marine Gas Oil (MGO) upon entering Emission Control Areas (ECA).
+Further consideration should be given to vessels with dual-fuel capability which requires the switch over from Heavy Fuel Oil (HFO) to Marine Gas Oil (MGO) upon entering Emission Control Areas (ECA).
 In this situation, microbial contamination can occur within the MGO during a vessel’s passage through open waters and the management of this precious cargo is essential to minimising the potential risk of fuel supply issues upon fuel switch over.
-The use of FUELSTAT® provides a vessel with the ability to test for the presence of microbial contamination during transit and take informed decisions on any remedial requirements that may be needed.
+The use of FUELSTAT® provides a vessel with the ability to test for the presence of microbial contamination during transit and make informed decisions on any remedial requirements that may be needed.